hhvm/user-documentation/guides/hack/03-types/34-enumerated-types.md

 The core primitive types are not always the best type for a variable or property.
-Yes, `bool` allows us to store answers to Yes/No questions, and `?bool` allows us to store an extra value, “don’t know/not available”, but what is the best way to represent something like a variable that has more than three, but less than say 10 states?
+Yes, `bool` allows us to store answers to Yes/No questions, and `?bool` allows us to store an extra value, (don't know/not available), but what is the best way to represent something like a variable that has more than three, but less than say 10 states?
 For example, when working with some sort of windowing system, we might want placement-direction values like Top, Bottom, Left, Right, and Center.
 And while we could use `int`, that type allows far more invalid values than there are valid ones.
 The solution is to use an enumerated type and its associated values.
 For example: